 Road signs come in a variety of shapes, colors, and while you may not have realized that these characteristics hold any particular significance, nothing could be further from the truth.
 In truth, the shape and color of a road indicator can indicate its purpose.
 For instance, an inverted triangle will always signify a Yield sign just like an octagonal red indicator will always tell you that it’s a Stop sign.

-Blue-colored signs also have their own specific meaning, and you can count on all blue signs symbolizing some very specific aspects of traffic control.
+Blue-colored signs also have their own specific meaning, and you can count on all blue traffic signs symbolizing some very specific aspects of traffic control.
 Read on to find out exactly which types of traffic control are most commonly associated with blue road indicator.

 What do Blue Road Signs Mean?

+What do blue signs indicate?
 Blue road signs are used to convey several different types of information to pedestrians, bicyclists, and motorists.
 The specific type of information will depend on the shape of the indicator and the location it is placed in.
 Blue circular signs are meant to instruct drivers to use specific lanes or routes which are available to them, or which are available to pedestrians.

 In some cases, they also provide mandatory instruction, such as when they tell a motorist that you are required to turn left on the roadway up ahead.
 When blue indicators are in a rectangular shape, they’re more often used for informational purposes, and in some cases, to provide directions for motorists.

 Blue road signs are very commonly used to indicate that road user services are available nearby, for instance, tourist information about a specific area.
 In some cases, blue road signs are also used to indicate evacuation routes, which should be taken in the event a rapid departure from the area is required.

 What are the Most Common Types of Blue Road Signs?